Take the Sustainability Pledge

-As one of the largest recyclers in Stark County, Kent State Stark students, faculty and staff recycled more than 62 tons of paper, plastic, aluminum and glass for the 2012-13 FY, as reported by the Stark County Regional Planning Commission.
+As one of the largest recyclers in Stark County, the Kent State Stark community recycles more than 62 tons of paper, plastic, aluminum and glass each year, as reported by the Stark County Regional Planning Commission.
 Each campus office and public space has recycling containers.
 Read more.

 Kent State Stark is presently working with The Brewer-Garrett Company, an Energy Service Company, under the auspices of Ohio House Bill 7 to implement Ohio House Bill 251 goals.
 HB 251 requires all Ohio state office buildings to achieve a 20% reduction in energy consumption by the year 2014 based upon 2004 baseline figures.
 When completed, this campus-wide design build energy conservation program will actually achieve a guaranteed 37% reduction in energy consumption at Kent State Stark.
 Read more.

 Conference Center at Kent State Stark

 The University Center has achieved Gold Tier status from the IACC, International Association of Conference Centers, for adoption of environmentally responsible practices in its business operations; and by continuous improvement of its management efforts; all with the goal of reducing its carbon footprint and environmental impact.
 Read more.

 Reusable Cup Program & enviroware™